univention/univention-corporate-server/doc/architecture/components/management-system.rst

 The UCS management system is the central administration interface for users with administrative tasks to operate a UCS domain and maintain the UCS systems.
-It provides different interfaces, for example for web browsers, command-line and programming, although the term *UCS management system* generally refers to the web interface.
+It provides different interfaces, for example for web browsers, command line and programming, although the term *UCS management system* generally refers to the web interface.
 Administrators usually open the management system in their web browser through the :ref:`component-portal` after they sign in.